 Back on Hwy 13, Killam is approximately 1.5 hours from Edmonton.
 This thriving community has plenty to offer both residents and visitors.
 In addition to hosting events and activities, Killam Agriplex features an indoor swimming pool, bowling alley, fitness room and concession.
-Watch for updates on the town website on the 50th Annual Killam Rodeo planning to take place this summer.
+It is also home to the Parents for Fun in Flagstaff Family Resource Centre featuring an indoor playground that will not disappoint!
+Travelling families are welcome to drop-in.
 Centennial Park and Heritage Park offer playgrounds, sport areas, ball diamonds, horseshoe pits, as well as a bike and skateboard park.
 You will also love the 2.5 km of paved trails that wind through town.
 Shop at Budding Ideas Flowers & Gifts for flowers, gifts or unique home décor.
 Guardian Drugs also offers plenty of shopping in their 11,000 square foot store.
 Stay at the Wagon Wheel Motel or camp at Heritage Park.

 Sticker Station: Wild Rose Co-op Grocery